What You Will Learn

 Step 3: Run at Least 10 Different Prompts

-Do not stop at one or two prompts.
+Don't stop at one or two prompts.
 AI responses vary based on how the question is worded.
 You might be mentioned for one query and completely absent for another.
 Test at least 10 variations covering different angles: general recommendations, specific services you offer, problem-based queries, and comparison requests.

 Step 4: Record Everything